Mixbook/multi-npm-repo-demo/README.md

 symlinks for cross-dependencies so that changes don't require having to manually run `npm install [dep]` whenever a cross-dependency changes.

+## Issues

+* Lerna `run` command doesn't take into consideration the dependencies of packages, so builds won't happen in any specific order.
+This can cause problems where a module is built before one of its cross-dependencies are built.

 ## Running

 * Clone the project